-Specification of dose of biochemical additions: Nominal concentrations of substrates, uncouplers, inhibitors, and other biochemical reagents titrated to dissect mitochondrial function are usually reported as initial amount of substance concentration [mol·L-1] in the incubation medium.
-When aiming at the measurement of kinetically saturated processes such as OXPHOS capacities, the concentrations for substrates can be chosen in light of the K_m .
-In the case of hyperbolic kinetics, only 80% of maximum respiratory capacity is obtained at a substrate concentration of four times the K_m , whereas substrate concentrations of 5, 9, 19 and 49 times the K_m are theoretically required for reaching 83.3%, 90%, 95% or 98% of the maximal rate (Gnaiger 2001).
+Specification of biochemical dose: Substrates, uncouplers, inhibitors, and other biochemical reagents are titrated to dissect mitochondrial function.
+Nominal concentrations of these substances are usually reported as initial amount of substance concentration [mol·L-1] in the incubation medium.
+When aiming at the measurement of kinetically saturated processes such as OXPHOS-capacities, the concentrations for substrates can be chosen in light of the apparent equilibrium constant, $K{\rm m}$ '.
+In the case of hyperbolic kinetics, only 80% of maximum respiratory capacity is obtained at a substrate concentration of four times the $K{\rm m}$, whereas substrate concentrations of 5, 9, 19 and 49 times the $K{\rm m}$ ' are theoretically required for reaching 83%, 90%, 95% or 98% of the maximal rate (Gnaiger 2001).
 Other reagents are chosen to inhibit or alter some process.
-The amount of these tools in an experimental incubation is selected to maximize effect, yet not lead to unacceptable off-target consequences that would adversely affect the data being sought.
-Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al. 2015), particularly when lipid-soluble substances (oligomycin; uncouplers, permeabilization agents) or cations (TPP+; fluorescent dyes such as safranin, TMRM) are applied which accumulate in biological membranes or in the mitochondrial matrix, respectively.
-For example, a dose of digitonin of 8 fmol·cell-1 (10 μg·10-6 cells) is optimal for permeabilization of endothelial cells, and the concentration in the incubation medium has to be adjusted according to the cell density applied (Doerrier et al. 2017).
-Generally, dose/exposure can be specified per unit of biological sample, i.e. (nominal moles of xenobiotic)/(number of cells) [mol·cell-1] or, as appropriate, per mass of biological sample [mol·kg-1].
+The amount of these chemicals in an experimental incubation is selected to maximize effect, yet not lead to unacceptable off-target consequences that would adversely affect the data being sought.
+Specifying the amount of substance in an incubation as nominal concentration in the aqueous incubation medium can be ambiguous (Doskey et al. 2015), particularly when lipophilic substances (oligomycin; uncouplers, permeabilization agents) or cations (TPP+; fluorescent dyes such as safranin, TMRM) are applied which accumulate in biological membranes or the mitochondrial matrix.
+For example, a dose of digitonin of 8 fmol·cell-1 (10 μg·10-6 cells) is optimal for permeabilization of endothelial cells, and the concentration in the incubation medium has to be adjusted according to the cell density applied (Doerrier et al. 2018).
+Generally, dose/exposure can be specified per unit of biological sample, i.e., (nominal moles of xenobiotic)/(number of cells) [mol·cell-1] or, as appropriate, per mass of biological sample [mol·kg-1].
 This approach to specification of dose/exposure provides a scalable parameter that can be used to design experiments, help interpret a wide variety of experimental results, and provide absolute information that allows researchers worldwide to make the most use of published data (Doskey et al. 2015).